 Since its founding in 1878, Kelvinside Academy has thrived because of the generosity of members of the KA family who believe in our mission and who are committed to our future.

-Working with the trustees of the Minerva Educational Trust, the Development Office is responsible for implementing a long-term, integrated fundraising and Academical relations programme.
-We work with the Kelvinside Academical Club to provide a calendar of events and reunions.
-The office also supports the Rector and Governors in their aim to develop the School and realise their vision for the future.
+We work closely with the trustees of the Minerva Educational Trust to support the Rector and Governors in their aim to develop the School and realise their vision for the future.

 Minerva Educational Trust

 The School motto is “ever to be the best” which encapsulates our aim to help each boy and girl to be and do their best in every aspect of life.
 Our aims and values set out the skills and personal qualities we hope pupils will acquire at Kelvinside Academy and reflect our vision of why we educate young people.
 In encouraging them to be the best they can be, we want the best for them.

 The Minerva Educational Trust is the School’s fundraising and development body.
 Trust Chairman, Melville Scott (1979), heads up a team of Trustees who have a strong mix of experience and expertise.

 School fee income finances the day to day running of the School, the extensive upkeep programme of the buildings and grounds as well as small refurbishment projects.
 We offer excellent value for money at KA and it remains vital to maintain our fees at an affordable level to ensure that the very special education we provide is as accessible to as many children as possible.